 However, businesses resist treating customers personally because they fear cost and inefficiency.
 They don’t understand the digital social economics of treating customers personally online, at scale.

-Meanwhile, chief digital officers’ (CDOs) mission is creating bold new “customer experience” and profits by using digital technologies to transform organizations, brands and businesses.
+Meanwhile, the missions of chief digital officers (CDOs) and chief customer officers (CCOs) are creating bold new “customer experience” and profits by using digital technologies to transform organizations, brands and businesses.
 They will fulfill their missions far more quickly and completely by using the key.

 How Digital Transformation’s Personal Issue Developed